List of bus stations in Singapore: Jurong Island Bus Terminal

 The terminal was located near Oasis@Sakra, the amenity centre on the island.
 Initially, JTC provided shuttle bus services to and from Jurong East MRT station.
-Later SBS started public bus services to Jurong Island.
+Later, SBS started public bus services to Jurong Island.
 In 2002, two Jurong Island services were notable for being the first routes to use CNG powered buses in Singapore.
 However, SBS later stopped operating these services.
-Since then transportation to the island has been provided by private companies.
+Since then, transportation to the island has been provided by private companies.

 Kent Ridge Bus Terminal

-Kent Ridge Bus Terminal is a bus station located at Kent Ridge, in western Singapore.
-This bus terminal sits at a corner of the National University of Singapore (NUS) Kent Ridge campus, at the corner of Eusoff Hall and mainly serves as a transfer point for NUS students to other parts of Singapore.
-The terminal primarily serves as a terminating point for bus routes serving the NUS campus and residential developments around Pasir Panjang and West Coast.
+Kent Ridge Bus Terminal is located in the Kent Ridge subzone of Queenstown.
+It sits at a corner of Eusoff Hall of the National University of Singapore (NUS), serving the NUS campus and residential developments around Pasir Panjang and West Coast.
 Apart from regular public bus services, NUS Internal Shuttle Bus routes also call at the terminal.

-Opened on 16 August 1981, the terminal has a single vehicular concourse area, with separate entrance and exit leading to Clementi Road.
-The terminal has a sheltered bus stop that functions as both a boarding and alighting point, and a bus park in the middle of the terminal for the layover of buses.
-A terminal building contains an office and a driver's lounge.
-As a layover point for several NUS ISB routes, an electronic driver's log-in kiosk for ComfortDelGro Bus (the NUS shuttle bus operator) is also located at the terminal.